-- Report to interviews properly attired and prepared for any orientation or testing that may be required.
+- Report to interviews properly attired and be prepared for any orientation or training that may be required.

-- Complete payroll forms including federal and state withholding forms & Form I-9 along with required identification documents.
-Submit these forms and documents to employer before beginning work.
+- Complete federal/state hiring/payroll forms along with any required identification documents before beginning work.

-- Work no more than the number of hours specified for each week to insure that the “Maximum Gross Earnings” is not exceeded.
+- Work no more than the number of hours specified each week to insure that the “Maximum Gross Earnings” (listed on the FWS Interview Form) is not exceeded.

-- Terminate your employment immediately upon withdrawal from the University.
+- Terminate employment immediately upon withdrawal from the University.

-- Notify employer within two weeks of your intention to terminate your employment.
+- Notify employer within two weeks of intention to terminate employment.

-- Do not expect to be able to study during work hours.
+- Adhere to work assignments - do not expect to be able to study during work hours.

 - Make every effort to perform assignments in a satisfactory manner.
-Failure to perform satisfactorily may result in your termination.
-Under these circumstances, the Student Financial Aid Department is not obligated to find the student other employment.
+Failure to perform satisfactorily may result in termination.
+If terminated, the Student Financial Aid Department is not obligated to find the student other employment.

 - Review job responsibilities and expectations.

-- Establish a work schedule that does not conflict with his/her class schedule
+- Do not report to work during scheduled class time.
+Establish a work schedule that does not conflict with class schedule.

-- Student employees are required to complete time sheets on a daily basis and submit them at the specified time to the appropriate staff (supervisor).
+- Complete time sheets on a daily basis and submit them at the specified time to the appropriate staff (supervisor).

-- Student employees are required to comply with office rules that apply to all employees such as reporting on time, taking only allowed periods for breaks, etc
+- Comply with office rules that apply to all employees such as reporting on time, taking only allowed periods for breaks, etc.

-- Student employees are required to enroll for and maintain at least 6 credit hours during the semester.
-Students should inform their employers of their failure to maintain the required enrollment levels.
+- Enroll and maintain at least 6 credit hours during the semester.
+Inform employer of failure to maintain the required enrollment levels.

-- Student employees must inform employers of any changes in their FWS award
+- Inform employers of any changes in FWS award.

 Time Sheet Falsification is time recorded on the student’s time sheet that wasn’t actually worked.
 Falsification of a time sheet is a crime and is grounds for automatic termination and cancellation of FWS.